PFython/cleverdict/README.md

 ## 8. THE AUTO-SAVE FEATURE

-Following the "*batteries included*" philosophy, we've included not one but **two** powerful autosave/autodelete options which, when activated, will save your `CleverDict` data to the recommended 'Settings' folder of whichever Operating System you're using:
+Following the "*batteries included*" philosophy, we've included not one but **two** powerful autosave/autodelete options which, when activated, will save your `CleverDict` data to the recommended 'Settings' folder of whichever Operating System you're using.
 ---

 **AUTOSAVE OPTION #1: DICTIONARY DATA ONLY**

     >>> x = CleverDict({"Patient Name": "Wobbly Joe", "Test Result": "Positive"})

-    >>> x.autosave()
+    >>> x.autosave()  # ONLY affects x.save not, CleverDict.save

     ⚠ Autosaving to:
     C:\Users\Peter\AppData\Roaming\CleverDict\2021-01-20-15-03-54-30.json